mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/install-airgapped/index.md

         chartRepo: http://konvoy-addons-chart-repo.kubeaddons.svc:8879
 ```

 1. Ensure  Kommander can find and access the private Docker registry.
-The `registry_ip` variable is the ip address of the available private Docker registry. ${user} and ${password} are the username and password if access requires credentials.
+The `registry_ip` variable is the IP address of the available private Docker registry. ${user} and ${password} are the username and password if access requires credentials.

 ```yaml
 - name: kommander